DBCobra/CobraVerifier/README.md

 The following steps build Cobra verifier and introduce how to run Cobra verifier on existing transaction histories (see [CobraLogs](https://github.com/DBCobra/CobraLogs)) or the workloads that one newly generates (see [CobraBench](https://github.com/DBCobra/CobraBench)).

-Cobra verifier requires a NVIDIA GPU and corresponding environments (GPU drivers, libraries, and a NVCC compiler).
+Cobra verifier requires a NVIDIA GPU and a corresponding environment (GPU drivers, libraries, and a NVCC compiler).

-The commands in this tutorial have been tested on Ubuntu 16.04, Java v1.8.0, and Version 10.0.130.
+The commands in this tutorial have been tested on Ubuntu 16.04, Java v1.8.0, and CUDA Version 10.0.130.

 ### Step 0: Setup environment